pragatikohli/caeliusProject/README.md

 # Chatbot Project

-This is a chatbot project implemented using Java Swing for the user interface and MySQL database on AWS RDS for storing data.
+This is a chatbot project implemented using Java Swing for the user interface and MySQL database for storing data.
 It is able to answer the queries that are already present in the database , can perform mathematical operations and can tell the current time, date as asked.
 For something that is not there in the database it makes use of external search engine services.
+Also, you can train the chatbot by inserting query and reply and then by hitting the 'train' button in GUI.

 ## Features

 - Interactive chatbot interface using Java Swing GUI.
-- Database connectivity to MySQL database hosted on AWS RDS.
+- Database connectivity to MySQL database.
 - User input processing and response generation based on predefined rules.
 - Integration with external services for additional functionalities (e.g., Google search for unknown queries).